Stable Canonical Rules and Formulas for Pre-transitive Logics via Definable Filtration: Preliminaries

 We assume familiarity with modal logic.
 We refer to \cite{blackburnModalLogic2001, czModalLogic1997} for basic syntax and Kripke semantics.
 We will only work with normal modal logics in this paper, so we simply call them logic.
 For a logic $L$, $\NExt{L}$ denotes the lattice of normal extensions of $L$.
 We will use $\Box^m \phi$ as an abbreviation of $\Box \cdots \Box \phi$ with $m$ many $\Box$ and $\Boxx{\leq m}$ as an abbreviation of $\phi \land \cdots \land \Box^m \phi$; the dual abbreviation applies to $\Dia$.

 Recall that a \emph{modal algebra} is a pair $\A = (A, \Dia)$ of a Boolean algebra $A$ and a unary operation $\Dia$ on $A$ such that $\Dia 0 = 0$ and $\Dia (a \lor b) = \Dia a \lor \Dia b$.
 Valuations, satisfaction, and validity are defined as usual.
 The above abbreviation applies to operations on modal algebras as well.
 Recall that a \emph{modal space} is a pair $\X = (X, R)$ of a Stone space and a binary relation $R \subseteq X \times X$ such that $R[x]$ is closed for each $x \in X$ and the set $R^{-1}[U]$ is clopen for each clopen set $U \subseteq X$.
 Modal spaces are also known as \emph{descriptive frames}.
 Finite modal spaces are identified with finite Kripke frames.
 Continuous p-morphisms between modal spaces are simply called p-morphisms.
-It is well-known that the category of modal algebras and homomorphisms is dually equivalent to the category of modal spaces and p-morphisms.
+It is well known that the category of modal algebras and homomorphisms is dually equivalent to the category of modal spaces and p-morphisms.
+When drawing modal spaces, we adopt the convention that $\bullet$ denotes an irreflexive point and $\circ$ denotes a reflexive point.

 We sketch the construction of the dual equivalence functors, which is built on top of \emph{Stone duality} (see, e.g., \cite[Section 5.4]{blackburnModalLogic2001}).
 Given a modal algebra $\A$, the dual modal space of $\A$ is $\A_* = (A_*, R_{\Dia})$ where \begin{enumerate} \item $A_*$ is the dual Stone space of $A$: $A_*$ as a set is the set of all ultrafilters on $A$, and the topology is generated by the base $\{\beta(a): a \in A\}$, where the function $\beta: A \to \pow{A_*}$ is defined by $\beta(a) = \{x \in A_*: a \in x\}$, \item $R_{\Dia}$ is defined by